Home

 • 5 years or more: 4 weeks

 If immediate termination is necessary (summary dismissal), clearly state this and detail the payment in lieu of notice.
+Explore all you need to know about termination with notice on the MOM official website for termination with notice.

 Final Date of Employment